 You might have to travel a long way to get there, but you won’t necessarily have to break the bank to do it.
 Finding cheap airfare to Australia can be challenging, but it’s not impossible.
 If you are already in the region it obviously helps, which is why so many travelers add Australia to a larger, round the world trip, but sometimes you can get good fares from North America as well.

 Once in Australia, you can get around in a variety of ways.
 It’s a big country, nearly as big as the continental US, but with far less people, so renting your own wheels allows you to see and do more than going by bus.
 By even if a rental isn’t in the budget, there are a variety of other transport options for all travelers.

 Where to stay

-, although many of them go by the name ‘backpackers’ instead.
+Of course there are thousands of hotels in Australia, and they range from 5-star to bars that literally have bedrooms upstairs so drunks have a place to sleep.
+There are also tons of hostels in Australia, although many of them go by the name ‘backpackers’ instead.
 You can find them in big cities, but also in small towns since so many Australians are always traveling around and there is always a high demand for cheap sleeps.

 You might also want to see if there is an Australia adventure trip that suits you, too.

-To keep learning about this country/continent before your trip, you can browse our Australia travel stories
+To keep learning about this country/continent before your trip, you can browse our Australia travel stories.